-Since I don’t like to wear a jacket, I would wear a gilet which allows me to move my arms freely and it is lightweight and best protection against cold weather.
+Since I don’t like to wear a jacket, I would wear a gilet which allows me to move my arms freely and it is the lightweight and best protection against cold weather.
 It can easily be taken off when the body gets warm.

 Following a proper cold weather tennis apparel guideline, you can perform in the best way on the court.
 So, keep yourself warm and keep winning the matches.